 Maintaining Crowns vs. Veneers

 Dental veneers can last up to 10 years with proper maintenance and careful use.
 Although they are strong and securely bonded to your natural teeth, they are brittle and can only last so long.
 Dental crowns are strong but also still subject to natural wear and tear.
 Both options can break if you’re not careful and have a similar lifespan.

 Sticking to a healthy oral hygiene regimen that includes regular check-ups with Dr. Cook or your area dentist will help keep your restorations — no matter which one you have — intact and functional for as long as possible.
 However, both crowns and veneers require no extra care beyond regular brushing and flossing to keep the remaining natural teeth and gum tissue healthy which is plus.

 Dental Restoration Consultation in Chapel Hill, NC

-Dr. Robinson at Tarheel Family Dentistry in Chapel Hill, NC offers consultations to discuss your dental concerns and create a personalized treatment plan for you.
-He and his dedicated staff look forward to helping you meet your dental goals so you can enjoy the lifelong benefits of a beautiful smile and good oral health.
+Dr. Cook at Tarheel Family Dentistry in Chapel Hill, NC offers consultations to discuss your dental concerns and create a personalized treatment plan for you.
+She and her dedicated staff look forward to helping you meet your dental goals so you can enjoy the lifelong benefits of a beautiful smile and good oral health.
 To schedule your appointment, request an appointment online or call our office at (919) 551-8847.